nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Cache.md

 <a name="abstract-with-namespace-class" />
 ###[Up](#) \cs\Cache\\_Abstract_with_namespace class

 This is an abstract class that extends `\cs\Cache\_Abstract`.
-It exists to provide simplified integration of cache engines without native namespaces support (required by CleverStyle Framework), but which have incrementing support (currently APC and Memcached engines are using this class).
+It exists to provide simplified integration of cache drivers without native namespaces support (required by CleverStyle Framework), but which have incrementing support (currently APC/APCu and Memcached drivers are using this class).

 Class implements methods `get()`, `set()`, `del()` and `clean()` from ``\cs\Cache\_Abstract`` and requires to implement following methods instead:
 * available_internal()